-Look at these shoes below.
+Look at these shoes.
 They don’t look like much and they’ve definitely seen better days.

 We meet for the first time in a group exercise class at the YMCA I was teaching.
 He was leading an unhealthy lifestyle and his friends (who also attended my class) convinced him to come.

 The fact they he hadn’t done any form of exercise in a while didn’t stop him as he threw himself into the class with great gusto.
 His form was terrible, but his enthusiasm was not.

 Apparently, he had real trouble getting off the throne the next morning and 911 was almost called.
 Seriously, you can’t make this stuff up.

 After a while, he become a personal training client and we formed a close bond.

 Sent Christmas gifts.

 Introduced me to his kids and brought them to my class

 He treated my kids like the rich uncle they never had and showered them with clothes, lunches, smoothies, gifts and most of all, his utmost attention.